 - 1. Establish a designated area. - a.
 Use and store materials only in designated areas such as a restricted access hood, glove box, or portion of a lab designated for use of highly toxic substances.
-Assure that all personnel with access are aware of necessary safety precautions and engineering controls are adequate. - b.
-Label all containers, storage and use areas appropriately. - 2.
+Assure that all personnel with access are aware of necessary safety precautions and engineering controls are adequate.

+- b.
+Label all containers, storage and use areas appropriately.
+Follow the guidelines established in section 3.4.1 of this document. - 2.
 Use proper containment devices for the protocol and chemical(s) being used. - a.
 Use a hood or other containment device for procedures which may result in the generation of aerosols or vapors. - b.
 It is recommended that breakable containers be stored in chemical-resistant trays.
 Work and mount apparatus above such trays or cover work and storage surfaces with removable, absorbent, plastic backed paper. - 3.
-Prior to removing contaminated waste, contact SHERM for waste disposal guidelines. - 4.
+Remove contaminated waste in accordance with FSU waste disposal guidelines. - 4.
 Follow decontamination procedures prior to leaving the designated area. - a.
 Before leaving the designated area, remove protective apparel.
-Place it in an appropriate, labeled container for disposal.
+Place it in an appropriate, labeled container.
 Thoroughly wash hands, forearms, face, and neck. - b.
+Thoroughly decontaminate or dispose of contaminated clothing or shoes.
+If possible, chemically decontaminate by chemical conversion to a less toxic product. - c.
 Decontaminate vacuum pumps or other contaminated equipment, including glassware, before removing them from the designated area.
-Decontaminate the designated area before normal work is resumed. - c.
+Decontaminate the designated area before normal work is resumed. - d.
 Use a wet mop or a vacuum cleaner equipped with a HEPA filter to decontaminate surfaces contaminated with particulates.
-DO NOT DRY SWEEP. - d.
-Protect vacuum pumps against contamination. - 5.
+DO NOT DRY SWEEP. - e.
+Protect vacuum pumps against contamination with scrubbers or HEPA filters and vent effluent into the hood. - 5.
 Always take extra precautions when working with particularly hazardous substances. - a.
 Consult the SDS for toxic properties and follow the specific precautions and procedures. - b.
 Guard against spills and splashes.
 Appropriate safety apparel, especially gloves, should be worn.
 All hoods, glove boxes, or other essential engineering controls should be operating properly before work is started. - c.
 Notify the Lab Supervisor immediately of all incidents of exposure or spills.